-- APIML_ALLOW_ENCODED_SLASHES: When this parameter is set to true, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway. - APIML_CORS_ENABLED: When this parameter is set to true, CORS are enabled in the API Gateway for Gateway routes api/v1/gateway/. - APIML_PREFER_IP_ADDRESS: Set the value of the parameter to true if you want to advertise a service IP address instead of its hostname. - APIML_GATEWAY_TIMEOUT_MILLIS: Timeout for connection to the services. - APIML_SECURITY_ZOSMF_APPLID: The z/OSMF APPLID used for PassTicket. - APIML_SECURITY_AUTH_PROVIDER: The authentication provider used by the API Gateway.
-By default, the API Gateway uses z/OSMF as an authentication provider, but it is possible to switch to SAF as the authentication provider instead of z/OSMF. - APIML_DEBUG_MODE_ENABLED: When this parameter is set to true, detailed logging of activity by the API mediation layer occurs.
+- APIML\ALLOW\ENCODED\SLASHES: When this parameter is set to true, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway. - APIML\CORS\ENABLED: When this parameter is set to true, CORS are enabled in the API Gateway for Gateway routes api/v1/gateway/\\. - APIML\PREFER\IP\ADDRESS: Set this parameter to true to advertise a service IP address instead of its hostname. - APIML\GATEWAY\TIMEOUT\MILLIS: Spcifies the timeout for connection to the services in milliseconds. - APIML\SECURITY\X509\ENABLED: Set this parameter to true, to enable the client certificate authentication functionality through ZSS. - APIML\SECURITY\ZOSMF\APPLID: The z/OSMF APPLID used for PassTicket. - APIML\SECURITY\AUTH\PROVIDER: The authentication provider used by the API Gateway.
+By default, the API Gateway uses z/OSMF as an authentication provider.
+It is possible to switch to SAF as the authentication provider instead of z/OSMF. - APIML\DEBUG\MODE\ENABLED: When this parameter is set to true, detailed logging of activity by the API mediation layer occurs.
 This can be useful to diagnose unexpected behavior of the API gateway, API discovery, or API catalog services.
 Default value is false.

-Refer to detailed section about Advanced Gateway features configuration on page 194
+Refer to detailed section about Advanced Gateway features configuration on page 196